in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ![Image](/images/Spring-Initializr-Web.png "Web, Actuator and Developer Tools")

-As shown in the image above, following steps have to be done
+As shown in the image above, the following steps have to be taken.

 - Launch Spring Initializr [http://start.spring.io/](http://start.spring.io/){:target="_blank"} and choose the following
   - Choose `com.in28minutes.springboot` as Group